QuokkaPride/DevonSaliga/README.md

 24.12.25 Fireship data modeling course

 24.12.26 Got stage test enviroement working on cloudfare.
 All DNS migration to cloudfare tests passed!

+24.12.27 Working on auto assigning voices for characters with backup selection logic when there are conflicts.